 The Bee Hotel shelters drilled openings of many sizes to provide nesting space for various species of native bees and other insects.

-Here’s the thing: habitat gardens are inherently messy!
-Seedlings are growing underfoot, so conventional weeding and mulching have to be handled with special care.
-The caterpillars chomp through the milkweed leaves – in a normal garden this would be an unsightly cause for alarm, but for us it’s a sign of success!
+growing habitat gardens are inherently messy!
+Seedlings are underfoot, so conventional weeding and mulching have to be handled with special care.
+There might be larvae of something spectacular lurking under any dead leaf.
+The caterpillars chomp through the milkweed leaves leaving gaping holes – in a normal garden this would be an unsightly cause for alarm, but for us it’s a sign of success!
 If they eat here, they lay their eggs here and hatch here.
-We create pollinator habitat in the urban jungle.

 The first year of the Pollinator Posse project we had just a few butterflies – six by our count.
-Last year there were about 300 and this year, thanks to our fostering program, we have released about 600 butterflies into the garden.
+Last year there were 306 and in 2014-15, thanks to our fostering program, we have released over 600 butterflies into the garden.

 And fostering caterpillars – what is that anyway?
 We find lots of Monarch caterpillars in the garden.
 To protect them from their many predators, we gather them, and volunteers take them home in mesh cages, feed them milkweed for a few weeks till their go into chrysalis, then wait patiently for the exciting emersion when the butterflies “eclose” from the chrysalis.

 Monarchs have a storybook migration, metamorphosing their way from Mexico and California to British Columbia each year, over four generations of butterflies that magically keeps knowing where to go.
 The Western Migration of the Monarchs overwinters in coastal California, while the Eastern Migration goes to Mexico.